-Whenever I think of Linzer Cookies, I always think of Christmas but I love making them year round especially for Valentines Day.
-Don't they look so cute with the heart shaped cutouts?
+Whenever I think of Linzer Cookies, I always think of Christmas but I love making them year round too.
+I love how they look like little wreaths.
 This is a twist on the classic with the addition of orange zest and rye flour.
 Just a little bit of orange zest brings out the flavor of the cookie and the jam filling.
-Here I used strawberry jam but it also goes so well with caramel or a chocolate spread.
+Here I used strawberry and apricot jam but it also goes so well with caramel or a chocolate spread.
 I've been using different flours in my baking and that little bit of rye flour brings a nice nutty richness to the dough.
 These Orange Rye Linzer Cookies are beautiful and melt in your mouth delicious.

 ORANGE RYE LINZER COOKIES